 2. Items of medical utility aimed directly at the education of Healthcare Professionals and patient care can be provided if the individual gross purchase price of such materials does not exceed the symbolic value of gift provided under valid Law on Prohibition of Conflict of Interest and that such items do not offset routine business and professional practices of the Recipient.

-3. The scope of objects stipulated in paragraphs 1 and 2 of this Article may not constitute a circumvention of the prohibition on gifts defined under Art.
+3. The provision of objects stipulated in paragraphs 1 and 2 of this Article may not constitute a circumvention of the prohibition on gifts defined under Art.
 12 of this Code.

 i. funding must not be offered to Healthcare Professionals to compensate merely for time spent in attending the Event;